SamAg19/SamAg19/README.md

 - Developed contracts with Solidity & Foundry; implemented unit, fuzz, and integration tests for reliability.
 - Co-authored the **protocol whitepaper**, defining validator responsibilities, ZKP verification, and interoperability.
 - Collaborated to define and prototype protocol use cases, including **bridge and oracle attestation**, **zero-knowledge proof verification**, and **AI inference result validation**.
+- Focused on validator lifecycle design, finality assumptions, slashing conditions, and how off-chain computation can be verified by an on-chain protocol.

 **[Syntience](https://syntience.com)**
 - Built **distributed GPT-2 training** pipelines on PyTorch + GCP.
 - Designed modular decision-making frameworks using mixture-of-experts models.
 - Prototyped **verifiable training validation** pipelines for decentralized AI compute.
 - Conducted performance optimization and resource scaling for inference reliability.
+- Worked on distributed execution, checkpointing, reproducibility, and verification of compute performed by remote nodes.

 ## 🏗️ Personal Projects